 Irene Finlay and Arthur Hayden Pollard finally married in New Zealand on 27 February 1925.
 They lived comfortably in the suburb of Ponsonby, overlooking Auckland Harbour, until Arthur’s death in 1940.

 While making their way home in April 1910, Truth newspaper listed some of the members of this company.
 It is reproduced here to give some idea of the group’s strong inner suburban Melbourne profile.
-However, the list appears to be missing some names, including Leah Leichner’s and the author has corrected some spellings.
+However, the list appears to be missing some names, including Leah Leichner’s and the author has corrected some spellings and dates of birth.